 We continue on to SCHLOSS LINDERHOF, Ludwig's beautiful hiding castle deep in the forest, which served as a background for the romantic fantasies of the young king.
 Inside visit with local guide, and time to explore the formal gardens.
-(The Grotto is closed for extensive restoration until 2022.)
+(The Grotto is closed for extensive restoration until the end of 2024.)

 Back home via the pretty village of OBERAMMERGAU, known for the passion play, a tradition which derives from a vow made by the inhabitants in 1633 that if God spared them from the effects of the bubonic plague then sweeping the region they would perform a passion play every ten years.

 Dinner in Fussen tonight.